 Predictive Analytics in Marketing & 5 Ways to Use It

-The predictive analytics market growth makes 23% year over year, so if you are not going to catch on, it is highly likely your competitors will.
-Let’s consider how predictive analytics can help your marketing efforts (spoiler: better marketing decisions = higher revenue), and if it is worth investing in the near future or you can postpone this decision.
+The predictive marketing outreach growth makes 23% year over year, so if you are not going to catch on, it is highly likely your competitors will.
+Let’s consider how predictive analytics marketing optimization can help your business efforts (spoiler: better marketing decisions = higher revenue), and if it is worth investing in the near future or you can postpone this decision.

 First, let’s make it clear what we mean by saying “predictive analytics in marketing”.
 It refers to the use of statistical techniques (like AI/ML, data mining, predictive modeling) to process historical and/or current data in order to assess the probability of a certain future outcome.

 If that sounds too complicated, let’s consider practical examples of how predictive analytics marketing strategy can help in cross-sales.
 AI and predictive analytics will suggest premium oysters to accompany a bottle of nice Sauvignon Blanc, not a pack of M&M’s.
 Just as well it would understand that a man who purchases an Armani suit is a better target for C-class Mercedes than for a Ford Transit.

 Those examples may seem very simple, but more cases of predictive intelligence come into play year by year.
 Advanced computer algorithms make predictions more accurate and far-reaching, and, most important, fully automated.

 In this article, we’ll be discussing the power of predictive marketing and shed the light on the best predictive analytics marketing tools.

 How to Use Predictive Customer Analytics in Marketing